superfly/docs/hands-on/partials/_install-flyctl.html.md

-Flyctl is a command-line utility that lets you work with Fly, from creating your account to deploying your applications.
+Flyctl is a command-line utility that lets you work with the Fly.io platform, from creating your account to deploying your applications.
 It runs on your local device so you'll want to install the version that's appropriate for your operating system:

 <h2 id="macos" class="group flex items-center relative mt-14 sm:mt-16 mb-10 group text-navy font-heading pb-1 border-b">
   <a href="#macos" class="absolute ml-[-1em] pr-[0.5em] after:hash opacity-0 group-hover:opacity-50 transition-all" aria-label="Anchor"></a>